finaleplugin properties

 HandlesUndo* (boolean)

 Both JW Lua and RGP Lua (by default) automatically run scripts within an undo block named according the undo string returned by the plugindef() function.
 However, it is possible for a script to notify RGP Lua that it will handle undo blocks on its own by setting this value to true.
-One primary reason a script might enable this option is to open a modeless dialog window.
-Example:
+This tells RGP Lua to cancel the automatic undo block when the main script exits.

 finaleplugin.HandlesUndo = true